Ali-dotcom98/ClaritySEO/README.md

 ## 📊 ClaritySEO

-**ClaritySEO** is a fast, server-side SEO auditing tool built with **Node.js, Puppeteer, and React**.
+**Clarity SEO** is a fast, server-side SEO auditing tool built with **Node.js, Puppeteer, and React**.
 It allows users to audit websites for core SEO signals like meta tags, load time, mobile compatibility, image optimization, and more — all wrapped in a beautiful UI .

 ---